-I usually just cut squash in half (or quarters), remove the seeds and roast in the oven with olive oil, salt and pepper, then scrape out the cooked flesh and add some butter.
-Yummy.
+I usually just cut squash in half (or quarters), remove the seeds and roast in the oven with olive oil, salt and pepper, then scrape out the cooked flesh and add butter — yummy.
 Sometimes I peel it, cube it and saute it in butter, olive oil and fresh rosemary.
 Also very yummy.
-But today I sliced half this squash, coated them in some of the dressing (see recipe), sprinkled with salt and pepper, and roasted about 25 mins.
+But today I sliced this squash, coated them in some of the dressing (see recipe), sprinkled with salt and pepper, and roasted about 25 mins.

 The bottoms became caramelized from the natural sugars in the squash, and the dressing kept the pieces moist and flavorful.
-Once cooked, I spooned on more dressing (with the addition of fresh cilantro) and topped with a little Maldon (any finishing salt or kosher salt would be fine).
-Note: I opted to add cumin to my dressing, which gives a bit of Cuban flavor, a nice addition to the sweet/caramelized squash.
-What a burst of flavor!
-But even if you leave out the cumin, the zing of the lime, garlic and fresh cilantro adds a nice touch to the sweet squash.
+Once cooked, I spooned on more dressing (plus fresh cilantro) and topped with a little Maldon (any finishing salt or kosher salt would work).
+I opted to add cumin to my dressing, which gives a bit of Cuban flavor, a nice addition to the sweet/caramelized squash, and quite a burst of flavor.
+Even if you leave out the cumin, the zing of the lime, garlic and fresh cilantro adds a nice touch to the sweet squash.

-Look at that squash!
+Look at this squash!
 See all those brown, roasted spots?
-Brown = FLAVOR, making this squash even more delicious 🙂
+Brown = FLAVOR, making this squash even more delicious.

-This could be served with flavorful Jasmine or Basmati rice and other veggies for a great vegetarian meal, or it would go nicely with slow-roasted pork, or chicken, along with green veggies.
+It could be served with flavorful Jasmine or Basmati rice and other veggies for a great vegetarian meal, or it would go nicely with slow-roasted pork, or chicken, and green veggies.

 P.S. – A challenge with hard squashes is the peeling process.
 But if you have a sharp chef’s knife, it’s a snap.
 For this recipe, I experimented by leaving the skin on half the slices as I roasted them.
-I didn’t notice a discernible difference in flavor once they were cooked, so if peeling uncooked hard squashes isn’t appealing to you, simply roast with the skin on and remove it later with your knife or fork – it’s a lot easier.
+I didn’t notice a difference in flavor once cooked, so if peeling uncooked, hard squash isn’t appealing to you, simply roast with the skin on and remove it later with a knife or fork – it’s a lot easier.

 - ½ Calabaza, seeds removed, sliced into 1" strips (reserve the other half for another recipe, or simply double recipe for a larger crowd)